UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 ### Example
 One example of this is [SensorFusion](#sensor-fusion), which extends `Subject<World>` and the [AI](#ai), which extends `ThreadedObserver<World>`.
 [SensorFusion](#sensor-fusion) runs in one thread and sends data to the [AI](#ai), which receives and processes it another thread.

+## Publisher-Subscriber Pattern

+The publisher-subscriber pattern ("pub-sub") is a messaging pattern for facilitating communication between different components.
+It is closely related to the [message queue](https://en.wikipedia.org/wiki/Message_queue) design pattern.

+In this pattern, `Publisher`s send messages without knowing who the recipients (`Subscriber`s) are. `Subscriber`s express interest in specific types of messages by subscribing to relevant topics; when a `Publisher` sends a message of a topic, the messaging system ensures that all interested subscribers receive the message.

+Read https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern for an introduction to the pub-sub pattern.

+### Example

+We use the pub-sub pattern to facilitate [inter-process communication](#inter-process-communication) in our system.
+Through a class called [`ProtoUnixIO`](../src/software/thunderscope/proto_unix_io.py), components can subscribe to receive certain [Protobuf](#protobuf) message types sent out by other processes or system components.

 ## C++ Templating
 While debatably not a design pattern depending on who you ask, templating in C++ is a powerful tool that is very useful to understand. [https://www.geeksforgeeks.org/templates-cpp/] gives a great explanantion and example.

-We use templating in a few places around the codebase, with the most notable examples being our [Factory Design Patterns](#factory-design-pattern), and our `Gradient Descent` optimizer.
+We use templating in a few places around the codebase, with the most notable examples being our [Factory Design Patterns](#factory-pattern), and our `Gradient Descent` optimizer.

 # Coroutines